MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-protocol-configuration-operations--pco-.md

 The host is not aware of the modem being reset, so the activated connections from the host will not be deactivated and the modem should automatically re-establish connection with those PDN after resetting.
 Upon establishing connection and receiving a new incoming PCO value from the network, the modem will provide an unsolicited [NDIS_STATUS_WWAN_PCO_STATUS](ndis-status-wwan-pco-status.md) notification to the host.

-The following diagram illustrates the modem’s reset flow when one of these scenarios occurs:
+The following diagram illustrates the modem’s reset flow when one of these scenarios occurs, with Verizon Wireless as the example MO:

 ![MB modem reset based on PCO values](images/mb_PCO_modem_reset.png "MB modem reset based on PCO values")